FAQ

 • What about this beet mixture I’ve heard about?

 Beet juice itself does not help melt snow and ice.
-It can be added to rock salt brines as an inhibitor to reduce corrosion, but it protects against corrosion less effectively than the proprietary inhibition formula of Road Guard Plus™.
+It can be added to rock salt brines as an inhibitor to reduce corrosion, but it protects against corrosion less effectively than the proprietary inhibition formula of Road Guard Eco-Plus/Road Guard Plus™.